FL AGO 2023-03 2023-03-21

 Plain-English summary

-Florida Attorney General Ashley Moody concluded that a pistol with a stabilizing brace is not a "short-barreled rifle" under Florida law, even though the federal ATF had announced a rule treating most braced pistols as subject to National Firearms Act controls.
+Florida Attorney General Ashley Moody concluded that a pistol with an attached stabilizing brace is not a "short-barreled rifle" under Florida law, even though the federal ATF had announced a rule treating most braced pistols as subject to National Firearms Act controls.

 Florida's definition of "short-barreled rifle" in § 790.001(11), Fla.
-Stat. requires a rifle — a weapon with a rifled bore designed to be fired from the shoulder — with a barrel under 16 inches or overall length under 26 inches.
-A handgun is defined separately in chapter 790 as a firearm capable of being carried and used with one hand.
-The two categories are mutually exclusive, distinguished by the firearm's fundamental design.
+Stat. requires a rifle, that is, a weapon with a rifled bore designed to be fired from the shoulder, with a barrel under 16 inches or overall length under 26 inches.
+Chapter 790 separately defines "handgun" as a firearm capable of being carried and used with one hand, such as a pistol or revolver.
+The AG read those two definitions as mutually exclusive, distinguished by the firearm's fundamental design.

-A stabilizing brace is an optional accessory that lets a shooter fire a handgun from the shoulder if desired.
-The AG concluded that attaching one doesn't change the underlying weapon's essential nature: it remains a handgun, not a rifle.
+A stabilizing brace is an optional accessory that lets a shooter fire a handgun from the shoulder.
+The AG concluded that attaching one does not change the underlying weapon's essential nature: it remains a handgun, not a rifle.

 What this means for you